Residency for Tuition Purposes: All Policies & Exceptions

 - Note: These forms must indicate:

-- Copy of the military service member’s most recent federal tax return verifying they claimed you as a tax co-signee or dependent
+- Copy of the military service member’s federal tax return filing from most recently completed tax year verifying they claimed you as a tax co-signee or dependent

 - Note: Other forms of official documentation of immediate family member of a U.S. veteran may be considered on a case by case basis.